mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 from a higher-quality ADC, in that it will yield smoother on-screen animation tracking the motion of the physical plunger.

-The ADS1115 is completely optional; you can simply omit it if you don't need it or want it.
-If you're using some other kind of plunger sensor apart from a potentiometer, the ADS1115 won't be used, so you shouldn't bother with it.
+The ADS1115 is completely optional, even if you're using a potentiometer plunger.
+You can simply omit it if you don't need it or want it.
+If you're using some other kind of plunger sensor apart from a potentiometer, the ADS1115 won't even be used for the plunger, so you shouldn't bother with it.
 You can even omit it if you *are* using a potentiometer plunger, since the Pico's ADC will work for that in a pinch, but the on-screen animation it produces might be a little coarse.
+If you find it good enough with the Pico ADC, though, you can save a few dollars by not installing the ADS1115.
+And you can always add in the ADS1115 later, since it's on a separate board that just plugs in.

 ## How to install the ADS1115 and LIS3DH modules